 For the many things projectors have the capability of doing, the demand for the gadget is on the increase.
-However, picking up one, especially as a newbie, isn’t entirely a stroll in the park.
-All the technical terms and jargon, the different types, sizes, models, features, and more are important factors to put into consideration before purchasing a projector that will effectively serve its purpose.
+However, buying a projector, especially as a newbie, isn’t entirely a stroll in the park.
+All the technical terms and jargon, the different types, sizes, models, features, and more are important factors to put into consideration before you buy a projector that will effectively serve its purpose.

-So, if you are in the market for a projector for presentation slides in your office, classroom, boardrooms, auditorium, or to watch movies in a cinema-like experience in your home, proceed to read guide for important criterion to look out for in a projector before buying one.
+So, if you are in the market for a projector for presentation slides in your office, classroom, boardrooms, auditorium, or to watch movies in a cinema-like experience in your home, proceed to read guide for important criterion to look out for before you buy a projector.

 Big question: “What do you intend to display with the projector?”
 Answer this question correctly and you are halfway through buying yourself the best projector that will efficiently serve its purpose.

 Is the projector solely for the boardroom in your workplace?
 Or for your home entertainment center?
 Do you intend to display text, images, movies, or all?

 Depending on purpose of use, there are different types to consider when you buy a projector:

 Home theatre projectors: These projectors are specifically made for home entertainment.
 Hence, they perform well in displaying images and videos.
 They also mostly come with built-in speakers or audio system and reduced fan noise.

 Gaming projectors: As the name reveals, these projectors are created with gamers in mind.
 Want to immerse yourself deeply in your games?
 Look out for projectors that are labeled by the manufacturer(s) as “Gaming projector”.

 These projector models perform fantastically with videos, images, audio and most home theatre projectors qualify as Gaming projectors too.